kpacha/mesos-influxdb-collector/README.md

 Lightweight mesos stats collector for influxdb

+Since this collector is intended to be deployed as a [marathon](https://mesosphere.github.io/marathon) app, it comes with a *lifetime* param.
+This defines how long the collector will run until it dies, so marathon will re-launch it, allowing easy allocation optimizations.
+Check the [marathon/](https://github.com/kpacha/mesos-influxdb-collector/tree/master/marathon) folder for more details on how to launch it.

 # Installing

 Docker images are available at [docker hub](https://hub.docker.com/r/kpacha/mesos-influxdb-collector).
 Just pull the latest image available with: